-Help your employees quit for good this No Smoking Day
+Help your employees quit for good

 Smoking just one to four cigarettes a day can triple your risk of developing cardiovascular disease.
 As a smoker, quitting is the single best thing you can do to improve your heart health.
-Every year, No Smoking Day is the launch pad to a smoke free life for thousands of people in the UK.

 Smoking rates in UK industries

-New statistics have revealed the UK industries with the highest smoking rates.
+Statistics have revealed the UK industries with the highest smoking rates.
 The accommodation and food service industry came out worst with 31% of workers who smoke.
 This is almost three times the level in the education sector which ranked best at just 11%.
 Other industries with low smoking rates included the professional, scientific and technology sectors where around one in eight workers currently smoke.

 The water and waste management industry ranked second worst with 29% of workers currently smoking, followed by the construction industry with 28%.
 This research shows there is still a shocking divide between blue and white collar professions when it comes to smoking.